f5devcentral/f5-big-iq-trial-quick-start/azure/README.md

 5. In the ARM Template, populate this information:

    * Resource group (select existing or create new)
+   * Location (the default is the resource group's location; change if you want to deploy the resources in another location)
    * Admin user name (default value is **azureuser**)
    * Authentication type (password or ssh key string)
    * Password / sshPublicKey for the BIG-IQ Data Collection Device (DCD) and Centralized Management (CM) instances (you will connect to the instances by using these credentials)
+   * Instance Size (Standard_D8_v3 recommended)
    * BIG-IQ password (management console's password)
    * BIG-IQ Centralized Management (CM) License Key (from F5 trial **BIG-IQ Console Node**)
    * BIG-IQ Data Collection Device (DCD) License Key (use **skipLicense:true**)